 The network must offer a means to provide the required QoS (e.g., high reliability, latency, bandwidth, etc.) for a service and the ability to prioritize resources when necessary to meet the specific service requirements.
 Existing QoS and policy frameworks handle latency and improve reliability by traffic engineering.
 In order to support diverse 5G service requirements, it is necessary for the 5G network to offer QoS and policy control for reliable communication with latency required for a service and enable the resource adaptations as necessary.

-Also, as 5G network is expected to operate in a heterogeneous environment with multiple access technologies, multiple types of devices, etc., it should support a harmonised QoS and policy framework that applies across multiple accesses.
+Also, as 5G network is expected to operate in a heterogeneous environment with multiple access technologies, multiple types of UEs, etc., it should support a harmonised QoS and policy framework that applies across multiple accesses.

 Further, for existing EPC, QoS control only covers RAN and core network, but for 5G network E2E QoS (e.g., RAN, backhaul, core network, network to network interconnect) is needed to achieve the 5G user experience (e.g., ultra-low latency, ultra-high bandwidth).